 These integrations are unnecessary with a CDP + marketing automation, since analytics and automation abilities are built in.

+If you are using a CDP + Marketing Automation, there's no further integration process needed.
 A CDP + marketing automation platform doesn't require any integration with analytics and execution tools, since those capabilities are native.
 As soon as the platform is integrated, you can begin analyzing data and executing automated marketing campaigns.

 Note: If you want to keep some of your existing third-party tools, you can integrate them with Bloomreach Engagement, just like a standalone CDP.

 3. Execution Phase